The Waste Land in Croatia

 Abstract

-In former Yugoslavia, Eliot’s reception began in the 1950s thanks to Ivan Slamnig and Antun Šoljan, two budding poets who became central 20th century Croatian authors.
-Dean Slavić (University of Zagreb) offers a diachronic overview of the improvements (both semantic and poetic) that the poets strove to achieve in their joint translations and in Šoljan’s final 1991 translation.
+In Croatia The Waste Land translations began in the 1950s thanks to Ivan Slamnig and Antun Šoljan, two budding poets who became central 20th century Croatian authors.
+However, in the 1950s, Croatia was a part of communist Yugoslavia, which hindered the reception of Eliot’s work.
+Dean Slavić offers a diachronic overview of the improvements (both semantic and poetic) that the poets strove to achieve in their joint translations and in Šoljan’s final 1991 translation.
 He highlights their difficulties with the most obscure passages of the poem (such as “the Shakespeherian Rag” line) as well as their success in producing a Croatian translation sonorous with rhythms and rhymes.
 Slavić also reports of the sometimes dismissive academic responses triggered by their translations, from the 1970s onwards while pointing out the limited space Eliot’s poetry can occupy in a formerly communist country.
-He finally describes how Eliot’s use of dialect and everyday phrasing influenced 20th century Croatian poets like Dubravko Hovatić or Christian poet Nikola Šop.
+He finally describes how Eliot’s technique and sense of wasteness influenced 20th-century Croatian poet Dubravko Hovatić; the best Croatian metaphysical poet Nikola Šop share with Eliot the same Christian background and modernist attitude.

 Résumé